License GuideSOC 17-2112

 Read more

-Operating as a health and safety engineer without a current license violates state law across all 50 states.
-Violators face civil fines and must repay any income earned from unlicensed work.
-Repeat offenses can result in criminal charges in certain states, including possible jail time.
-The specific penalties depend on state regulations and the circumstances of the violation.
+Practicing as a health and safety engineer without an active license violates state law across the country.
+Violators face civil fines and must forfeit any income earned through unlicensed work.
+Repeat offenses can result in criminal penalties in certain states.
+The specific consequences vary by jurisdiction and individual circumstances.

 Career Outlook